 GPA can cause a range of symptoms depending on which parts of the body are affected.

-- skin problems such as rashes, lumps and small purple spots
+- small purple spots

 If it's not treated, GPA can cause permanent damage to some parts of the body.
 For example, it can change the shape of the nose or stop the kidneys working properly.